 - Pay attention to your recruitment processes to ensure that unsuitable candidates for the role on offer are weeded out to avoid problems down the line.

-- Invest time in training managers to engage with the process and deal with it confidently.
+- Invest time in training managers to deal with the probationary period confidently and to handle performance issues effectively within the six-month window.